LittleBiggler/CoResidence/README.md

 2) Assume the dataset must be used as-is.
 3) Assume missing values must be filled, not dropped.

-In data science courses that I took, .dropna() was almost always the first preprocessing step.
+In the formal data science courses that I took, .dropna() was almost always the first preprocessing step.
 And I almost always quietly wondered: What if that weren’t an option?
 What if we actually had to use the data we were given?

 This question is central in many real applications: